nastazja/5995Assignments/README.md

-# GEOG5995 Practical Assessments
+# GEOG5995 Practical Assignments
-## Welcome to Nastazja's repository for the Programming for Social Science assessments.
+## Welcome to Nastazja's repository for the Programming for Social Science assignments.

 **Nastazja had no coding experience prior to this module.
 Skills for these assignments were learnt from a 1-week intensive course, several readings of learning materials and a few run-throughs of the practicals.
 This repository represents a final attempt of each practical.**